 FLEX is the accumulation of years of small to large-scale adoption by Net Objectives consultants (since 2005).

 Organization and how to use this book

-Part X: Additional resources on the portal.The Next Objectives Portal has a huge amount of information on it.
+Part XIII: Additional Resources on the Net Objectives Portal The Next Objectives Portal has a huge amount of information on it.
 This Part is an entry point for those reading this book.

 The book is laid out this way to enable a quick read through FLEX and using it.
 The reader can go to the in depth topics when they want to learn more.

 There are several different ways to read this book: